kestra-io/docs/content/docs/15.how-to-guides/synchonous-executions-api.md

 }
 ```

-As you can see, the API waited for the execution to complete, and returns the outputs from the flow.
-It also contains the timeline of the complete lifecycle of the flow.
+As expected, the API response returned the outputs from the flow.
+It also contains all execution states.

-Note that you can use the same authentication mechanism for this API as applicable to the other APIs.
+You can use the same authentication mechanism for this API call as applicable to the other Kestra's APIs.